Creatine Kinase Definition

-In cells which need a lot of ATP, it is more economical to the cell to store the ATP as a less reactive molecule until it is needed.
-Thus, the phosphate group is transferred from ATP by creatine kinase to a creatine molecule.
+In cells which need a lot of ATP, it is more economical to store the ATP as a less reactive molecule until it is needed.
+Thus, the phosphate group is transferred from ATP by creatine kinase (CK) to a creatine molecule.
 The end products are ADP (adenosine diphosphate), and PCr (phosphocreatine).
 This reaction is reversible, and when ATP is needed, it can easily be regenerated by the enzyme from the stored pool of PCr.

-Function of Creatine Kinase
+Creatine Kinase Levels

 Creatine Kinase is found primarily in tissues which require a lot of ATP.
-Muscle cells, nerve cells, and even sperm cells are examples of highly active cells which contain large amounts of creatine kinase.
+Muscle cells, nerve cells, and even sperm cells are examples of highly active cells which contain large amounts of the enzyme.
 This is because these cells must use a large amount of ATP to complete their work.
 Because of the nature of ATP, it must remain at certain concentrations to preserve the function of certain biochemical pathways.
 Therefore, the energy of ATP must be held in another place until it is needed.
 This place is PCr, which is simply a creatine molecule attached to a phosphate group.

 Structure of Creatine Kinase

 Creatine kinase, like all proteins, is a specific chain of amino acids.
 When folded properly, this chain takes on a three-dimensional form, which gives it the ability to interact with certain molecules.
 The amino acids in CK are specific in that when folded, they increase the interaction ability of the enzyme with both creatine and phosphocreatine (PCr).
 Another site on CK is dedicated for interaction with ATP and ADP.
 As both molecules attach to the enzyme, it will either take a phosphate group from ATP and add it to creatine or take a phosphate group from PCr and transfer it to ADP.
 The end result is either the creation or usage of ATP.